-A. All provisions of these Regulations, except type of use, are complied with

-- B. No adverse effect on traffic in the vicinity - C. No adverse effect upon surrounding property - D. An increase in gross area not more than 50 percent of the total ground area covered by the building on the date of adoption or amendment which made it nonconforming. - E. The use, if located in the Flood Plain District, meets the requirements of Attachment A.
+- A. All provisions of these Regulations, except type of use, are complied with. - B. No adverse effect on traffic in the vicinity. - C. No adverse effect upon surrounding property. - D. An increase in gross area not more than 50 percent of the total ground area covered by the building on the date of adoption or amendment which made it nonconforming. - E. The use, if located in the Flood Plain District, meets the requirements of Attachment A.

-Section 706: Restoration of a Nonconforming Structure (See definition in Article IX)
+Section 706806: Restoration of a Nonconforming Structure (See definition in Article IXXVI)

-Any nonconforming structure, which has been destroyed or damaged by fire, explosion, act of God, or by vandalism or public enemy, such structure may be restored as existed before such damage.
+Any damaged nonconforming structure, which has been destroyed or damaged by fire, explosion, act of God, or by vandalism or public enemy, such structure may be restored as existed before such being damaged.
+If previously permitted, and no change in the use or the footprint, the AO may issue the permit without referral to the DRB.

-Section 707: Discontinuance of Nonconforming Use (See definition in Article IX)
+Section 707807: Discontinuance of Nonconforming Use (See definition in Article !XXVI)